Introduction

 Majority of the graphic novel employs the conventional rectangle panels and text placement, but we also tried something different in a few key sequences, to give the reader moments of excitement, suspense and humour.

+We opted for a fairly realistic colour palette with black lineart, which was used for the graphic novel artwork.
 Lineart for the graphic novels was done by me and the colour was done by Ramya Ramakrishnan.
 Here are two pages that show you how the artwork went from rough sketch to final colour.

 _________________________________________

 Kissa Kahani was a very fulfilling project which took about two and a half years to complete.
-A lot of hard work went into making sure we created a relatable and diverse group of characters who could make the serious concepts of the intervention easy to understand.
+A lot of work went into making sure we created a relatable and diverse group of characters who could make the serious concepts of the intervention easy to understand.

 We were thrilled when Kissa Kahani won the Runner Up Design Education Initiative Award at the Core77 Design Awards 2020!
 It was a big moment for all of us who were involved in the project.